DEALING WITH MENTAL ILLNESS STIGMA

 Just as mental health issues, including depression, are a global issue so, sadly, are the stigma, shame, and discrimination experienced by those with mental health problems.
 The stigma related to mental health problems is particularly severe and widespread.

 Mental health issues themselves do not discriminate as it is a “respecter” of nobody.
 They can happen to anyone.

 Stigma can be classified broadly into two; namely Social stigma and Self-stigma

-Social stigma, also called the public stigma, refers to negative stereotypes of those living with a mental related problem.
-These stereotypes mark the victims out as different and prevent them from being seen as an individual that needs to be part of the society.
+Social stigma, also called public stigma, refers to negative stereotypes of those living with a mental-related problem.
+These stereotypes mark the victims as different and prevent them from being seen as an individual that needs to be part of society.

 Here are some ways to deal with stigma: